No. 45: Tyler Skaggs

 Also there was Skaggs’ widow, Carli, who married him just the previous December.

-Trout, his former minor-league roommate, hit a two-run homer on the first pitch he saw in the bottom of the first, a 454-foot blast, part of a seven-run first inning that looked more cathartic than anything as it expanded to 9-0 after the third inning.
+Trout hit a two-run homer on the first pitch he saw in the bottom of the first, a 454-foot blast, part of a seven-run first inning that felt more cathartic than anything.
+The lead expanded to 9-0 after the third inning.

-After relief pitcher Taylor Cole took the mound as the “starter,” and otherwise scheduled starter Pena came in for the final seven, and an improbable no-hit game suddenly was pulled together.
-The 13-0 victory was the first combined no-hitter thrown in California since July 13, 1991 — the day Skaggs was born.
+Relief pitcher Cole took the mound as the “starter,” and otherwise scheduled starter Pena came in for the final seven.
+Somehow, they pieced together the 13-0 victory with the first combined no-hitter thrown in California since July 13, 1991 — the day Skaggs was born.

 On July 22, the Angels’ Monday off day, the team joined Skaggs family for a funeral at St. Monica Catholic Church in Santa Monica.
 Three busses brought Angels players to the Mass.
-Friends of Skaggs, including players Ryan Braun, Jack Flaherty and Trevor Plouffe attended.
-More than 900 attended and teammate Andrew Heaney was one of 14 people who eulogized Skaggs.
+Friends of Skaggs, including players Ryan Braun, Jack Flaherty and Trevor Plouffe, also attended.
+More than 900 were there.
+Teammate eaney was one of 14 who eulogized Skaggs.

 After the two-hour service concluded, an In-N-Out catering truck was on site, serving double-doubles at the reception.

-The Angels then played two games at Dodger Stadium against the Dodgers.
-Again, Skaggs had been looking forward as the rotation played out so he anticipated pitching on the mound again.
+The Angels had two games next at Dodger Stadium against the Dodgers — a series Skaggs had been looking forward to as the rotation played out to where he would pitch.
 After beating the Dodgers twice, the Angels had won 12 of the 18 games since Skaggs’ death.

-In the aftermath, Kay was charged with the distribution of a controlled substance resulting in death.
+As the legal system took its course, Angels’ employee Kay was charged with the distribution of a controlled substance resulting in death.
 A lengthy trial started in February of 2022, and a jury found him guilty, with a sentencing of 22 years in federal prison to follow.

 Federal prosecutors suggested Skaggs death, while ruled accidental, was the result of a culture in baseball of self-medicating to play through injuries.